d2si-oss/d2si-oss.github.io/_posts/2017-06-01-deep-dive-into-docker-overlay-networks-part-3.md

 <img src="/assets/2017-06-01-deep-dive-into-docker-overlay-networks-part-3/consul_arp.png" alt="Consul ARP entries" width="600" style="margin: 0px auto;display:block;">

 Now we just need to lookup data when we receive a GETNEIGH event and populate the ARP or FIB tables using Consul data.
-Here is a (slighlty simplified) python script which does this:
+Here is a (slightly simplified) python script which does this:
 ```python
 from pyroute2 import NetNS